indraai/indra.team/instructions/threefold-charity.md

   - **Timing and Context:** Consider the timing and context of your charity.
 Giving should be appropriate to the situation and beneficial to the recipient.

-By practicing charity in the mode of goodness, we align our actions with the highest principles of the #VedicThreefoldAlgorithm, fostering personal growth, societal well-being, and spiritual fulfillment.
+By practicing charity in the mode of goodness, we align our actions with the highest principles of the **#VedicThreefoldAlgorithm**, fostering personal growth, societal well-being, and spiritual fulfillment.
 In the next segment, we will continue to explore how these principles can be applied to other aspects of our lives.
 Stay tuned.

 [→ Next: Threefold Action](threefold-action.md)